 What construction projects require development permits?

-A permit is required for new construction, additions, alterations, renovations, relocations, and repairs or rehabilitation of a building or structure.
+A development permit is required for new construction, additions, alterations, renovations, relocations, and repairs or rehabilitation of a building or structure.
 Some minor repairs do not require a permit.

 Listed are some typical projects and whether they require a permit: